-3 Web Third-Party Related Events from the Web You Don’t Want to Miss – December 2019
+3 Web Third-Party Related Events You Don’t Want to Miss – December 2019

 Welcome to Reflectiz team news pick from November and December 2019.
 These months were particularly busy for us.
 Our team participated in 2 important conferences – InfoSecurity North-America and e-Crime & Cybersecurity Benelux, presenting to CiSOs and cyber-security teams the next generation of web third-party risk mitigation solution.
 Busy as it can be, our staff still got you the best highlighted news pieces about third-party risks, Magecart attacks and other must-read cybersecurity updates.
 Read on!